nchenderson/elements-nonpar-stat/docs/04-multistat.md

 does it provide any measure of the "magnitude" of the differences between each of the groups.

-* Dunn's test is the suggested way to compute pairwise tests of stochatic dominance.
+* Dunn's test is the suggested way to compute pairwise tests of stochastic dominance.

 * Performing a series of pairwise Wilcoxon rank sum test can lead to violations of transitivity.
 For example,